Part 1

 lens pod

 The view shows us the same information as was in the description.
 But the GUI offers us actions as well.
-The three numbered in the top right corner are:
+The three icons numbered in the top right corner are:

 1. Open terminal into a container in the pod